Hemang-develops/dynamic-portfolio-nextjs/apps/admin/README.md

 ## API

-`PUT /api/content` validates and writes new content to disk, while `GET /api/content` exposes the current JSON snapshot for tooling.
+`PUT /api/content` proxies to the backend service and writes new content after validation, while `GET /api/content` exposes the current JSON snapshot for tooling through the same service.

-> **Note:** The admin writes directly to the JSON file in the repo.
-When deploying to serverless hosting, point `writeSiteContent` to a persistent datastore (e.g., PostgreSQL, Supabase, or a KV store) instead of the file system.
+> **Note:** The backend persists to the JSON file in the repo.
+When deploying to serverless hosting, replace the implementation in `apps/content-api` with a persistent datastore (e.g., PostgreSQL, Supabase, or a KV store) instead of the file system.